skoczen/will/README.md

     export WILL_PASSWORD='asj2498q89dsf89a8df'
     export WILL_V2_TOKEN='asdfjl234jklajfa3azfasj3afa3jlkjiau'
-    export WILL_ROOMS='Testing, Will Kahuna;GreenKahuna'  # Semicolon-separated, so you can have commas in names. export WILL_NAME='William T. Kahuna'  # Must be the *exact, case-sensitive* full name from hipchat. export WILL_HANDLE='will'  # Must be the exact handle from hipchat. export WILL_REDIS_URL="redis://localhost:6379/7"
+    export WILL_ROOMS='Testing, Will Kahuna;GreenKahuna'  # Semicolon-separated, so you can have commas in names. export WILL_REDIS_URL="redis://localhost:6379/7"

     # Optional